Javascript is not enabled.

 7. You don’t need to drive with glare

-8. Those floaters could signal something bigger
+8. Those eye floaters could signal something bigger

-With aging, the gel-like substance in the eyes, called the vitreous, begins to shrink; it may even separate from the retina, explains Elena Roth, M.D., an ophthalmologist with the University of Miami Health System.
+Regardless of how recently you’ve been to the eye doctor, you should also schedule a visit for an eye exam when something feels wrong with your vision.
+For example, with aging, the gel-like substance in the eyes, called the vitreous, begins to shrink; it may even separate from the retina, says Elena Roth, M.D., an ophthalmologist with the University of Miami Health System.
 One symptom of this might be seeing floaters and flashes in your vision.
 Most of the time you won’t need to be treated for floaters, but you will need to be closely followed by your doctor to watch for a retinal tear, a complication that can lead to vision loss.
-The good news is that those floaters usually stop bothering you eventually.
-“After three to six months, the brain learns to adjust and accommodate them,” Roth says.

 Join AARP to Continue